 There is one-bitchen switchback just before the BRP.
 It’s every bit as good as the ones on the Devils Triangle.
 Be ready for this one and remember to use brake, clutch and throttle to control your bike on the steep uphill, 180 degree turn.

 The final leg of the Diamondback Loop is northbound ten miles on the Blue Ridge Parkway.
-Returning to the Switzerland Inn we enjoyed a lunch before heading home on the BRP.
+Returning to the Switzerland Inn in time for lunch.